First, fewer people will get Personal Injury Protection (PIP) from your auto policy.

 What’s it like to not have unlimited PIP?
 And can you really afford to live without it?

 Most of us Michiganders have never lived through a situation where we’ve been seriously injured in an auto accident and our personal health plan was relied upon to cover the expenses.
 Since most of us have had unlimited PIP, there was no reason for our personal health plans to deal with this!
 To make a good decision here, you’ll need to understand how your personal health plan works in terms of how it pays for expenses you incur from auto accident injuries.
 Some people’s personal health plan won’t cover auto accident injuries.
 Other personal health plans have big deductibles, co-pays, out of network costs, etc. You need to know about all of this if you plan to use your personal health plan to cover expenses from auto accident injuries.
 Even if a personal health plan covers injuries from an auto accident, it won’t cover some very big ticket expenses that PIP covers – you need to know what these expenses are.
-In a serious auto accident, the difference in expenses you could personally be responsible for could be hundreds of thousands of dollars higher if you rely on your personal health policy to pay the bills instead of unlimited PIP.
+(See Question 4 to learn more about these items) In a serious auto accident, the difference in expenses you could personally be responsible for could be hundreds of thousands of dollars higher if you rely on your personal health policy to pay the bills instead of unlimited PIP.

 Who do I expect my auto policy to provide PIP coverage to?